5. Codegen

 Even though we haven't written any on the frontend yet, we can see how Code Generator was able to pull information about the type of data our frontend will be working with.

-From now on, we want to know if there aren't any for the Code Generator to scan, so we can clean up our codegen.ts file by removing the ignoreNoDocuments flag.
+From now on, we want to know if there aren't any documents for the Code Generator to scan, so we can clean up our codegen.ts file by removing the ignoreNoDocuments flag.
 (Running npm run generate will still produce an error, but we'll take care of that in the next lesson by adding our first !)

 import { CodegenConfig } from "@graphql-codegen/cli";